 When we receive your letter or e-mail we may be in contact to clarify exactly what information you require.
 You may be asked to send us proof of identity – a copy of a formal document or bill with your name and address on it and your driving licence or passport.

-Once we have received all the necessary documentation we have up to one calendar month/40 working days under the Data Protection Act 1998 to provide the information requested.
+Once we have received all the necessary documentation we have one calendar month under the Data Protection Act 1998 to provide the information requested.

 If information is withheld we will tell you why we are unable to disclose it.